nyetesh/frontend/stimulus/README.md

 # Stimulus

-Stimulus is an Angular based components library for all Admin Panel related projects of F1Soft International Pvt.
-Ltd.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.